libsl3 1.3.51003

 Ensure types for a sl3::Dataset

-It might be unwanted to get different types for one column into a sl3::Dataset.
+It might be undesirable to get different types for one column into a sl3::Dataset.

 This can be ensured by passing the allowed sl3::Types to the sl3::Database::select call.

-If the wanted types are not those in the table, an sl3::TypeMisMatch exception is thrown.
+If the requested types are not those in the table, an sl3::TypeMisMatch exception is thrown.

 #include <iostream>